 Notice that the Angel of the Lord says that he will "multiply thy seed exceedingly".
-He doesn't say that God will do it; he says that he will do it himself!
-That's rather startling, isn't it?
+He didn't say that God would do it; instead he said that he would do it himself!
+That's a rather startling, isn't it?
 But if the Angel of the Lord is actually Jesus then it makes perfect sense.